 Our proposed Signed Distance-based Deep Memory Recommender (SDMR) consists of two major components: Signed Distance-based Perceptron (SDP) and Signed Distance-based Memory network (SDM).
-We first describe an overview of our models as follows:
+We first describe an overview of our proposed models as follows:

-- Given a target user i and a target item j as two one-hot vectors, we pass the two vectors through the user and item embedding spaces to get user embedding ui and item embedding vj. - On one hand, our proposed Signed Distance-based Perceptron (SDP) will measure a signed distance score between ui and vj by a multi-layer perceptron network. - On the other hand, given target user i, target item j, and the user i's recently consumed context items s as the input, our Signed Distance-based Memory network (SDM) will measure a signed distance score between user i and item j via attentive distances between context items s and target item j. - Then, the Signed Distance-based Deep Memory Recommender (SDMR) model will measure a total distance between user i and item j by learning a combination of SDP and SDM.
-The smaller the total distance is, the more likely user i will consume item j.
-Next, we describe SDP, SDM, and SDMR in detail.
+- Given a target user i and a target item j as two one-hot vectors, we pass the two vectors through the user and item embedding spaces to get user embedding u_i and item embedding v_j. - On one hand, our proposed Signed Distance-based Perceptron (SDP) will measure a signed distance score between u_i and v_j by a multi-layer perceptron network. - On the other hand, given target user i, target item j, and the user i's recently consumed neighbor items s as the input, our Signed Distance-based Memory network (SDM) will measure a signed distance score between user i and item j via attentive distances between neighbor items s and target item j. - Then, the Signed Distance-based Deep Memory Recommender (SDMR) model will measure a total distance between user i and item j by learning a combination of SDP and SDM.
+The smaller the total distance is, the more likely the user i will consume the item j.

+Next, we describe SDP and SDM, and SDMR in detail.